mediasanctuary/air-justice-lab/AJL2025/carsen-c/user-guides/PurpleAirGuide.md

 AQI is calculated using the maximum PM2.5 reading of the day - it is therefore prudent to take averages along an hourly interval or less (e.g. 10 minutes)

-Download as a .csv file
+Download as a .csv file.

+## Analyzing Data
+You have options.